dapperfu/whitespace-stego/docs/PARALLEL_TEST_FAILURE_ANALYSIS.md

 **Key Insight**: Parallel execution doesn't create new bugs, but it makes existing issues more visible and helps identify patterns that might be missed in sequential execution.

-**Recommendation**: Fix the empty message handling issue first, as it will immediately resolve the majority of test failures and provide a stable foundation for addressing the remaining cross-implementation compatibility issues.
+**Recommendation**: Fix the empty message handling issue first, as it will immediately resolve the majority of test failures and provide a stable foundation for addressing the remaining cross-implementation compatibility issues, including the new Go backend.